 I put leftovers in the pint-sized, wide-mouth Mason jars.
 I make salads-to-go in the quart-sized wide-mouth jars.
 I make nut milks and soups in the half-gallon jars.
 They are perfect for soaking nuts on the counter; they don’t take up as much space as a bowl.
 Mason jars are perfect for culturing and fermenting.
 Making sour cream is a breeze.
 Love me some Mason jars.

-Vitamix – I got this monster as a gift.
-But if it broke tomorrow, I would go out and drop the million dollars or however much it is for this thing.
-I LOVE it that much.
-I use the Vitamix for everything.
+Vitamix – I use the Vitamix for everything.
 It makes soup, gravy, hummus, nut cheeses, juices, dips, sour cream.
 I use it everyday.
 The restaurants I’ve worked at have used Vitamixes.
 So I’ve seen them take a beating and hold up.

 Juicer – I have the Breville Juice Fountain Elite, and I love it.
-I used to have the Breville Juice Fountain Multi-Speed, but after 2 years, the plastic housing and the variable speed dial both broke.
-So I upgraded to the Elite.
 I usually make juice everyday and this juicer is fast, easy to clean, and the juice isn’t as pulpy as other juicers I’ve tried.

-Mandoline – I use this mandoline slicer for slicing raviolis and pirogies from root vegetables.
+Mandoline – I use a mandoline slicer for slicing raviolis and perogies from root vegetables.
 Be careful with these things.
 Always use the little safety features.

-Food Processor – I have the Cuisinart 11-Cup Food Processor that I bought at Costco.
-I love this thing.
-I use it almost everyday.
-It’s a little magic machine.
-It makes dips, sauces, soup, gravy, hummus, guacamole, nut cheese, nut butters, and probably a million other things I’m forgetting.
+Food Processor – I have a Cuisinart 11-Cup Food Processor.
+It makes dips, sauces, soup, gravy, hummus, guacamole, nut cheese, and nut butters.

 Knife – My Kyocera Ceramic Chef Knife is my favorite thing in the whole kitchen.
-That whole ‘stranded on a desert island’ scenario…this knife would be what I’d want on that island.
-It’s amazing.
 It is always super sharp.
 It’s perfect for veggie lovers.
 No bone cutting allowed with the ceramic blade.
 And no cutting on countertops, plates, glass, metal either…only on your cutting board.

-Dehydrator – I invested in the Cabela’s Commercial Dehydrator.
-I know, it’s expensive.
-I worked at two raw restaurants that were constantly running these beasts making flax crackers, kale chips, and corn tortilla chips.
-Literally, running like 24 hours, 6 days a week.
-I know they last.
-Also, I got so used to using them.
-I love the big racks, I love the controls.
+Dehydrator – I worked at two raw restaurants that were constantly running dehydrators making flax crackers, kale chips, and corn tortilla chips and knew I would use one often in my own kitchen.
 I use it to make crackers, eggplant bacon, raw cookies and breads, chips.